lidaof/eg-docs/docs/tracks.rst

 Quoted from MDN_::

     Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.
-A web application makes a cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, and port) than its own origin.
+A web application makes cross-origin HTTP request when it requests a resource that has a different origin (domain, protocol, and port) than its own origin.

 .. _MDN: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS